This guide explains how to create a custom feed. This is just an example and you should consider what sort of custom feed would work best for you.

 STEP 3: Clicking Page URL will take you to the following view, where you can control the filter by selecting the Page URL you want to follow.

 STEP 4: Once you're happy with the Page URL setting, just click Add.
-After that you click Next.
+After that you click the tab Email.

-STEP 5: Add subscribers from users from the dropdown menu and click Add.
-Click then Next.
+STEP 5: If wanted, add subscribers from users from the dropdown menu.
+Click then Automation.

 STEP 6: Read here how to automate your custom feed.
 If you don't want to automate your custom feed, click Save feed.
 Get back to the list of feeds by clicking X on the upper right corner.